debovema/maven-auto-releaser/release-trigger-branch/README.md

 ```

 ### setting manually the versions, without triggering releases for ancestors
-To trigger a new release of $MAVEN_AUTO_PROJECT_NAME, follow these steps:
+To trigger a new release of $PROJECT_NAME, follow these steps:

 * checkout this branch (after cloning this repository):
 ```shell